-- 271. As noted above, Teva refused to appear to testify or to produce documents in response to the Congressional inquiry.
+- 274. As noted above, Teva refused to appear to testify or to produce documents in response to the Congressional inquiry.
 This Congressional investigation, the subsequent DOJ subpoena to the Company, and the widespread publicity surrounding the price hikes that spawned these investigations, gave rise to a duty to investigate the existence of price increases at Teva and a duty to monitor changes in the Company's generic drug pricing.
-At a minimum, Teva's and the Individual Defendants' false and misleading statements were recklessly made, in dereliction of their duty to investigate and monitor changes in the pricing of the Company's core products. - 272.
+At a minimum, Teva's and the Individual Defendants' false and misleading statements were recklessly made, in dereliction of their duty to investigate and monitor changes in the pricing of the Company's core products. - 275.
 The fraud concerns the core of Teva's operations.
 Teva's production of generic drugs was the Company's core operation during the Relevant Period.
-In fact, Teva was the largest manufacturer of generic drugs in the world, controlling 13% of the generic drug market by mid-2015.
-Generic drug sales accounted for a substantial portion of Teva's revenues and operations in during the Relevant Period.
-For example, in 2015, revenues from the segment including generics accounted for roughly 50% of the Company's total revenues.
+In fact, during the Relevant Period, Teva was the largest manufacturer of generic drugs in the world, controlling

+13% of the generic drug market by mid-2015.
+Generic drug sales accounted for a substantial portion of Teva's revenues and operations during the Relevant Period.
+For example, in 2014, Teva's revenues from the segment including generics accounted for 42.13% of the Company's total revenues.
+In 2015, the percentage of the Company's revenues from the segment including generics jumped to roughly 50%.
 It is implausible that the Individual Defendants, who were the Company's senior-most executives, were unaware of the historically colossal price increases being implemented by the Company-particularly given the significant positive impact those price increases were having on Teva's financial performance.
 As the Company's most senior executives, the Individual Defendants had access to information concerning these price increases.
 At a minimum, they were reckless in misleadingly telling investors that the Company's improved financial outlook was due to cost-cutting, product mix and other factors without investigating whether changes in prices for the Company's products were not a factor in that turnaround.